There are many ways to benefit from the effects of CBD.

 Potential Risks of Vaping CBD Oil

-A small number of CBD users can be allergic to some of the compounds used in vapes.
+A small number of CBD users can have allergic reactions to some of the compounds used in vapes.
 There is also some evidence to suggest that products designed for vaping can be contaminated with heavy metals, being another concern among novice vapers.

 Let’s talk about the possible downsides to using CBD vape oil.

 1. Heavy Metal Contamination: Is Vaping CBD Bad for Your Lungs?